MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrading-cumulative-update-v24.md

 $TenantDatabase = "The name of the Business Central tenant database to be upgraded, for example: Demo Database BC (24-0)"
 $ApplicationDatabase = "The name of the Business Central application database in a multitenant environment, for example: My BC App DB."
 $DatabaseServer= "The SQL Server instance that hosts the databases.
 The value has the format server_name\instance_name, For example: localhost\BCDEMO"
+$SystemAppPath = "The file path and name of the System Application extension for the update, for example: C:\DVD\Applications\system application\Source\\Microsoft_System Application.app"
+$BusFoundAppPath = "The file path and name of the Business Foundation extension for the update, for example: C:\DVD\Applications\BusinessFoundation\Source\Microsoft_Business Foundation.app"
 $BaseAppPath = "The file path and name of the Base Application extension for the update, for example: C:\DVD\Applications\BaseApp\Source\Microsoft_Base Application.app"
-$SystemAppPath = "The file path and name of the System Application extension for the update, for example: C:\DVD\Applications\system application\Source\\Microsoft_System Application.app"
 $ApplicationAppPath = "The path and file name to the Application application extension for the update, for example: C:\DVD\Applications\Application\Source\Microsoft_Application.app"
 $NewBcVersion = "The version number for the update, for example: 24.1.39901.0"
 $ExtPath = "The path and file name to an extension package"